-- 7.19 The NPPF states that planning decisions should support the creation of places that are safe, inclusive and accessible and which promote health and well-being, with a high standard of amenity for existing and future users; and where crime and disorder, and the fear of crime, do not undermine the quality of life or community cohesion and resilience. - 7.20 Policy KP2 of the Core Strategy seeks to secure improvements to the urban environment through quality design.
-Policy CP4 seeks to maintain and enhance the amenities, appeal and character of residential areas. - 7.21 Policies DM1 and DM3 of the Development Management Document seek to support sustainable development which is appropriate in its setting, and that "protects the amenity of the site, immediate neighbours, and surrounding area, having regard to matters including privacy, overlooking, outlook, noise and disturbance, sense of enclosure/overbearing relationship, pollution, daylight and sunlight". - 7.23 The applicant has stated that maximum number of 6 children would be cared for at the application site.
-The proposed use of the site would be likely to result in a different pattern of occupation, and of comings and goings, compared to a single dwelling but probably not significantly different to the current use of the site.
-The main differences would be primarily as a result of the increase in the numbers of staff.
-Given the number of bedrooms and occupancy level, which can be secured through condition, there would not be so significant a degree of intensification as to be significantly harmful in terms of noise and general use in the existing setting of the built environment. - 7.24 The proposed change of use would not result in relationships that are materially different from the existing situation.
-The proposal would not give rise to a different sense of enclosure or any detrimental overbearing, perceived or actual dominant impacts upon neighbouring properties, nor result in a loss of light for neighbouring occupiers.
+- 7.15 The NPPF states that planning decisions should support the creation of places that are safe, inclusive and accessible and which promote health and well-being, with a high standard of amenity for existing and future users; and where crime and disorder, and the fear of crime, do not undermine the quality of life or community cohesion and resilience. - 7.16 Policy KP2 of the Core Strategy seeks to secure improvements to the urban environment through quality design.
+Policy CP4 seeks to maintain and enhance the amenities, appeal and character of residential areas. - 7.17 Policies DM1 and DM3 of the Development Management Document seek to support sustainable development which is appropriate in its setting, and that "protects the amenity of the site, immediate neighbours, and surrounding area, having regard to matters including privacy, overlooking, outlook, noise and disturbance, sense of enclosure/overbearing relationship, pollution, daylight and sunlight". - 7.18 The applicant has stated that maximum number of 6 children would be cared for at the application site.
+The proposed use of the site would be likely to result in a different pattern of occupation, and of comings and goings, compared to a single dwelling.
+This would be principally a result of staffing, as well as the provision of a tuition and meeting space in a rear garden outbuilding.
+Given the number of bedrooms and occupancy level, which can be secured through condition, there would not be so significant a degree of intensification as to be significantly harmful in terms of noise and general use in the existing setting of the built environment.

-- 7.25 The transmission of sound is a matter for building regulations and environmental health legislation and in this instance, it is considered that the potential for any increased disturbance is unlikely to cause sufficient harm to the amenities of nearby occupiers to an extent that would justify the refusal of the application on those grounds. - 7.26 The proposal is not considered to result in significant harm to the amenities of the nearest neighbouring residents in terms of noise and disturbance from an increase in activity associated with the proposal. - 7.27 The proposal is therefore acceptable and policy compliant in the above regards.
+- 7.19 The proposed change of use would not result in relationships that are materially different from the prevailing views available from the existing main building.
+Alterations appear to have been carried out to the rear garden outbuilding to provide glazed doors which would face northwards towards the boundary with the dwelling at no.7 Crowstone Road, prior to the submission of the application,.
+A boundary fence has been constructed which would reasonably overcome any potential loss of privacy arising from the use of the outbuilding and the glazed doors. - 7.20 The proposal would not give rise to a different sense of enclosure or any detrimental overbearing, perceived or actual dominant impacts upon neighbouring properties, nor result in a loss of light for neighbouring occupiers. - 7.21 Sound transmission is a matter for building regulations and environmental health legislation and in this instance, it is considered that the potential for any increased disturbance is unlikely to cause sufficient harm to the amenities of nearby occupiers to an extent that would justify the refusal of the application on those grounds. - 7.22 The proposal is not considered to result in significant harm to the amenities of the nearest neighbouring residents in terms of noise and disturbance from an increase in activity associated with the proposal.
+The proposal is therefore acceptable and policy compliant in the above regards.